LeeLux/LeeCom-BedWars/README.md

 - `bw.tpToMapShop` Tps you to 65537 256 65536 the location where you can change the custom shop
 - `bw.unlimitedCreativeResources` Sets every resource to 100 while in creative
 - `bw.updateShop` Updates the shop when dummy items are shown

+## Was to be implemented or future plans for v1.0
+- Admin Settings as an Item GUI in admin inventory
+- Custom sounds for various actions
+- A good recreation of TNT and unbreakable block
+- Hardcore mode (TNT destroys everything, resources are nuggets and have to be crafted to be used, no Regeneration, no scoreboard, no information for destroyed beds or other player related info)
+- Countdown shows in the xp too instead just the level count
+- Custom Advacements and progression
+- Custom arrow trails to be unlocked
+- Battle Royal at the end of a game instead of a draw with shrinking world border
+- Automatic game start
+- Customisable max player team amount (4x1,8x1,4x2,8x2,2x4,4x4,8x4,4x6,8x6,4x8,8x8,2x12,2x20)
+- Bigger shop (each shop page has sub pages)
+- More custom items (playcable bed to have respawn again after the bed was broken)

 ## Story time